 The policy owner could recover consequential damages that occurred as a result of the bad faith denial of the claim.
 What are consequential damages?
 They are damages that were a predictable consequence of having the claim denied.
 Examples go as follows: the cost of defending an injury lawsuit that was brought against the covered driver and the cost of suing the insurance company to prove that coverage should have been granted.
 The policy owner may also be able to recover damages for emotional distress caused by the claim denial.

 If you believe that your insurer is acting in bad faith, you may have a claim.
-Call WTW today to get a consultation with an attorney and a review of your case.
+Call Welebir Law today to get a consultation with an attorney and a review of your case.